dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 Scope context associated with `container` has a shared "current" scope property, which references the last / deepest open scope.
 The "current" scope is overridden with new scope open, making it an actual current scope to resolve from.
-When current scope is disposed, its parent becomes a new current scope.
+When the current scope is disposed, its parent becomes a new current scope.

 ## Reuse.ScopedTo(name)

-You may tag the scope with the distinct "name" to resolve from the specific scope in nested chain using the `Reuse.ScopedTo(object name)` reuse.
+You may tag the scope with the distinct "name" to resolve from the specific scope in the nested chain using the `Reuse.ScopedTo(object name)` reuse.

 It also works both with or without the context scope.